antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 The following is an example of the data you will find in the TSV (tab separated values) files.

+You will notice misspellings, like “bulid”.
+That’s what the user typed.
+It’s information.
+Maybe we should implement the same kind of “Did you mean this?” experience that git has.
+Food for thought.

 ```console
 C:\dotnet-core-cli-data>more dotnet-cli-usage-2016-q3.tsv
 Timestamp       Occurences      Command Geography       OSFamily        RuntimeID       OSVersion       SDKVersion